 Begin by asking the group if they can think of a time when they were tempted to do something that they knew they should not do.
 Give the example of seeing a freshly baked plate of cookies, but being told by a parent to wait until after dinner to have one.
 Explain that they would smell the cookies and would really want one, but they would also know what they had been told.
-Ask the following questions:
+Ask:

 - What would you do?
 Would you wait until after dinner, or try to sneak one?

 - What might happen if you took the cookie anyway?

 As you discuss this as a group, explain that sometimes it’s hard to walk away from things that we really want.
 If we don’t think first, it’s called acting on impulse, but when we are able to Freeze our actions and Plan our choices– like when we decide it’s best not to take the cookie– we show impulse or self-control.
 Say:

 It’s important to think about the consequences, or bad things, that might happen if we act on impulse.
 What might happen if:

 - You start working on a test before the teacher gives all of the directions because you want to get it over with?

 - You take apart a friend’s Lego structure without asking first because you have an awesome building idea?

 - You throw a ball towards a classmate who isn’t looking because you want them to play with you?